atharvthakle/Car-Dash/README.md

 # Car-Dash

-This project is a simple car game developed using HTML only.
+Car Dash is a simple car game developed using HTML only.
 The game involves controlling a car using arrow keys, avoiding collisions with enemy cars, and aiming to achieve the highest score possible.

 ## Preview